Child Development Associate (CDA) Credential

 We are always looking for hosts for our day, evening, and weekend courses.
 We need safe and professional locations with appropriate seating for adult learners and parking (technology is a bonus!).
 If you are willing to host, fill out our form and we’ll contact you when a course is just the right fit.

-You can complete professional hours through a wide variety of professional development organizations with expertise in early childhood.
-Such agencies include: a college or university, other resource and referral agencies, private organizations, vocational or technical schools, or other approved early childhood professional development sites.
+You can complete professional hours through a wide variety of training organizations with expertise in early childhood.
+Such agencies include: a college or university, other resource and referral agencies, private training organizations, vocational or technical schools, or other approved early childhood training sites.

-Child Care Aware® of America (CCAoA) Training Academy offers online CDA courses for $299.
+Child Care Aware® of America Training Academy offers online CDA courses for $299.
 There is no scholarship assistance for these offerings.
-We partner with CCAoA to offer a Child Care Answers course.
-Visit the Child Care Aware Online Child Care Professional Education Center to sign up or log in.
+Learn more at the Child Care Aware® of America Training Academy website or see the available CDA credential packages available at the Child Care Aware Online Child Care Professional Education Center.

-You may complete the 120 education hours through various organizations as independent courses.
+You may complete the 120 education hours through various organizations as independent trainings.
 If you are currently finishing your hours and would like guidance on your next steps, we can help you:

 - Complete your CDA professional portfolio (for groups of 4 or more)